Central Park (pinball)

 Central Park is a pinball machine that was released by Gottlieb in 1966.
-The game was sold in 3,100 units.
-It was designed by Ed Krynski and the art was done by Roy Parker.
+The game sold 3,100 units.
+It was designed by Ed Krynski, with the artwork by Roy Parker.

+Design

+The artwork for the game is based on Central Park.
+The backglass shows the backdrop of Manhattan, and the foreground includes a 'park character', and a monkey ringing bell.
+The playfield shows relaxed visitors to the park in different situations, using predominantly yellow and green colors.

 Gameplay

-Central Park is a very difficult game due to the large gap between the flippers.
+Central Park has a large gap between the flippers, causing the ball to drain easily.
 The goal of the game is to raise a special called the Tree Bonus by collecting numbers.
 The player can collect numbers by hitting targets at the top of the playfield.
-Every time 100 points are scored in Central Park an animated monkey on the backglass will ring a bell.
-Hitting the 7 and 9 would light up a bumper, earning 10 points instead of the usual 1.
-The 2 and 4 would also light up a bumper.
+Every time 100 points are scored in Central Park, an animated monkey on the backglass will ring a bell.
+Hitting the 7 and 9 lights up a bumper, earning 10 points instead of the usual 1.
+The 2 and 4 also lights up a bumper.

 Digital versions

+Central Park is included in Pinball Hall of Fame: The Gottlieb Collection.

-Central Park is available as a licensed table of The Pinball Arcade for several platforms, and can be adjusted to have extra balls allowed or not, however the table is defaulted to five ball play.
-The table appeared also in Pinball Hall of Fame: The Gottlieb Collection on multiple video game consoles.
+The table is available as a licensed table of The Pinball Arcade.
+The table is defaulted to five ball play.